Compatible devices: Tobii EyeX and Tobii Eye Tracker 4C

-Windows Eye Control is finally set up for release via Windows Update starting October 17, 2017.
+Windows Eye Control was released via Windows Update starting October 17, 2017.
 To learn more about the eye tracking features, please check out this blog post.

 This is the first implementation of Eye Control in Windows and it's aimed at providing a basic user interface for users with limited motoric skills, who cannot utilize a keyboard and mouse effectively and instead partially rely on eye tracking as a primary input of using a computer.

 For accessibility usage, see information on Tobii Dynavox products PCEye Mini, PCEye Plus, EyeMobile plus and the I-series+ here: https://www.tobiidynavox.com/support-training/Tobii-and-Microsoft/

 Tobii Dynavox offers a range of assistive eye tracking devices and advanced accessibility software powered by eye tracking.
 Most of these devices are also compatible with Eye Control in Windows, but please have in mind that Eye Control is a basic accessibility tool and is not as advanced as other accessibility software such as Windows Control by Dynavox.
 If you already own a Tobii Dynavox eye tracker or would like to obtain one, please visit https://www.tobiidynavox.com/en-US/ for more information.

 Tobii's consumer eye trackers from Tobii Tech (such as the gaming peripheral Tobii Eye Tracker 4C and gaming devices like Alienware 17 and Acer Predator with Tobii Eye Tracking integrated) are also compatible with Eye Control in Windows.
 To set up one of Tobii's gaming eye trackers together with Eye Control in Windows, please follow the getting started guide below.

 Please have in mind that Windows Eye Control only supports US keyboard layouts.